ASAP (STAYC song): Promotion

 Prior to the single album's release, on April 8, 2021, STAYC held a live event called "STAYC (스테이씨) The 2nd Single Album [STAYDOM] Showcase" on V Live to introduce the single album and its song including "ASAP".
 Following the release of the single album, the group performed "ASAP" on five music programs: KBS2's Music Bank on every Thursday from April 9 to April 30, SBS's Inkigayo on every Sunday from April 11 to May 2, SBS MTV's The Show on April 13 and 20, MBC's Show!
 Music Core on April 17 and May 1, and MBC M's Show Champion on April 21.

 Accolades

 "ASAP" was one of the Digital Song Bonsang winners at the 36th Golden Disc Awards in 2022.
 It also received nominations Best Dance Performance – Female Group at the 2021 Mnet Asian Music Awards, and Best K-pop Song at the 2022 Korean Music Awards.
-It was named amongst the best K-pop songs of 2021 by Billboard (22nd), NME (19th), and Time (unranked).
+It was named amongst the best K-pop songs of 2021 by Billboard (22nd), Idology (unranked), NME (19th), and Time (unranked).